Doxuno

 PROFIT AND LOSS ALLOCATION

-Net profits and net losses of the Partnership shall be allocated among the Partners as follows: Partner 1 shall receive 50% and Partner 2 shall receive 50%.
-Distributions shall be made at such times and in such amounts as the Partners unanimously agree, but no less frequently than annually.
-The Partnership's fiscal year shall end on 31 March each year.
-No distributions shall be made that would render the Partnership unable to satisfy its obligations as they fall due.
-Each Partner is responsible for their own income tax obligations on their share of Partnership income, as Partners are taxed individually in New Zealand.
+Net profits and net losses of the Partnership are allocated among the Partners as follows: Partner 1 receives 50% and Partner 2 receives 50%.
+Distributions are made at such times and in such amounts as the Partners unanimously agree, but no less frequently than annually.
+The Partnership's fiscal year ends on 31 March.
+No distribution may be made if it would render the Partnership unable to satisfy its obligations as they fall due.
+Tax — flow-through entity.
+The Partnership is a flow-through entity for income tax purposes under subpart HG of the Income Tax Act 2007; each Partner is responsible for the income tax on its share of Partnership income at its own marginal rate and shall include that share in its own NZ tax return.
+The Partnership is responsible for its own GST registration (if and when taxable supplies exceed NZD 60,000 under s 51 of the Goods and Services Tax Act 1985) and for any PAYE/KiwiSaver/ACC obligations in respect of its employees.

 5.